 A graduate of Arlington High School, Sam completed his degree at Wentworth Institute of Technology for Industrial Design.
 He has always had a passion for making furniture and tinkering with machines and wood.
 Early in high school, he built his own shop in his parent’s home in Arlington and started to produce his own projects.
 After being inspired by some of the best furniture design in the world while studying abroad in Germany, Sam worked full time in a furniture shop in Boston as part of his Wentworth co-op experience.
 At Cannon Hill, Sam is head of design and process.
 He does beautiful hand drawings of furniture and computer spec renderings for clients, and has created many complex and unique pieces for his clients.

 Ross grew up in a family that was always working on cars, motorcycles, and bicycles in southern Massachusetts.
 During the summer months in high school he would work part time roofing and replacing shingles.
 It was his high school’s wood shop class that showed him how his dexterity and attention to detail could translate to making furniture.
 He attended Framingham State University, and after taking some time off to travel abroad, he found a job in carpentry with Precision Construction building houses in Cape Cod.
 However, he eventually found that large-scale construction lacked the fine detail he enjoyed most about wood working.
 He enjoys combining his interests in artistry and woodworking at Cannon Hill.
 Ross has created many beautiful live edge table for his clients at Cannon Hill.

-Moose is the Golden-Doodle of Cannon Hill Woodworking, and has spent his entire young life as a shop dog.
+Moose is the Golden-Doodle of Cannon Hill Woodworking.
 Moose specializes in sleeping (despite loud noises) and being adorable.
 He loves running around at the park, chewing sticks, and eating cheese.
 He occasionally sneaks into the photos on our Instagram account.